Table of Contents

 The TikTok app has been downloaded more than 1.65 billion times, and there are more than 1 billion video views on the platform per day.
 Figures estimate that there are more than 800 million monthly active users worldwide, although when figures for 2020 are released, we expect that will have blasted past one billion (and then some!).

 Although it has been found that the majority of users are under the age of 25, there is a huge amount of variety in popular TikTok users.
 Actor Will Smith joined TikTok in October 2019, and other celebrities are following suit.
-Posts aren’t just about being silly either – there are all kinds of TikTok posts about hobbies, fitness, travel, music, photography, dance.
+Posts aren’t just about being silly either, tools to save time – there are all kinds of TikTok posts about hobbies, fitness, travel, music, photography, dance.
 There is the chance to adapt and create all kinds of content for TikTok.

 TikTok daily usage